mainwp/mainwp-child/readme.txt

 = 3.0.1 - 1-18-16 =
 * Fixed: HTML output of branding contact form
-* Added: Auto retry install plugin/theme if installation fails
+* Added: Auto retry install plugin/theme if the installation fails
 * Fixed: Issue with rendering CSS used in the Branding extension

 = 3.0 - 1-12-16 =